Tucker Smith: Life and career

-Despite his notable screen debut on West Side Story, Smith appeared in films and television usually in small roles and walk-on parts; sometimes as a dancer (To Be or Not to Be, How to Succeed in Business Without Really Trying, Hello, Dolly!, Hearts of the West, At Long Last Love), and often uncredited (Police Squad!).
+Despite his notable screen debut on West Side Story, Smith appeared in films and television usually in small roles and walk-on parts; sometimes as a dancer (To Be or Not to Be, How to Succeed in Business Without Really Trying, Hello, Dolly!, Hearts of the West, At Long Last Love, The Producers), and often uncredited (Police Squad!).
 Some of his more notable television appearances include the series Surfside Six and 87th Precinct.

 Smith performed at other venues, including Las Vegas shows, nightclubs, cabarets, and stage productions both in the U.S. and abroad.
 His stage work includes Parade with Carole Cook and Michele Lee, Vintage '60, also with Michele Lee and Sylvia Lewis, the San Francisco production of Half a Sixpence with Anne Rogers and Roger C. Carmel, and the 1973 musical version of Gone With the Wind, choreographed by Joe Layton.
 Smith had toured with Carol Channing in her 1970 revue Carol Channing with Her 10 Stout-Hearted Men‚ which was choreographed by Joe Layton.
 Finally, Smith toured internationally with his own nightclub act.

 David Ehrenstein, author of the book Open Secret: Gay Hollywood, 1928–2000, said that Smith was openly gay, and as a result, did not pursue a Hollywood career.

 In the 1970s, Smith owned and operated a bar named Tucker's Turf in North Hollywood.

 Tucker Smith died of cancer on December 22, 1988, at the age of 52 at the UCLA Medical Center in Los Angeles, California.
 His cancer has been attributed by various sources as to be throat, neck and/or jaw cancer, and was diagnosed in late 1986.
 Smith was survived by three sisters.
 Some newspapers erroneously printed that he was survived by three daughters.
 After his death, Smith was laid to rest in his hometown of Philadelphia.

 In her autobiography It's Always Something, written shortly before her own death from cancer, comedian Gilda Radner expressed her excitement at having Tucker Smith in her cancer support group because she was a fan of his from his performance in West Side Story.